WebOrigami/docs/src/content/pattern/display.md

 ## Dynamically import a JavaScript module

 We could write a tool to statically import a specific graph we want to display, but our goal is a utility that can quickly display any graph.
-So let's have the tool parse a command line argument specifying the file name of a JavaScript module.
+So let's have the tool parse a command line argument specifying the file name of a JavaScript module that exports a graph.

 ```{{'js'}}
 /* src/flat/json.js */